MatrixAI/Haskell-Demo/README.md

 This uses Nix and Cabal without Stack.
 This is because when using Nix, you don't need Stack, as Nix provides harmonious snapshots of Haskell packages.
 However Stack users can still develop on this project, they just have to generate an appropriate `stack.yaml` from the Cabal file.

 The first step is that we have to acquire `cabal2nix`, which we use to generate a `cabal.nix` file from the `package.yaml`.

-Our custom `default.nix` then imports the `cabal.nix` and adds extra custom build steps like encoding environment variables.
+We also write a custom `default.nix` then imports the `cabal.nix` and adds extra custom build steps like encoding environment variables.

+Both the `cabal.nix` and `default.nix` remain as Haskell `callPackage` derivations.

+This means the function parameter names may conflict with non-Haskell package names.

+If you get a conflict, make sure to do explicit overrides when using `callPackage`.

 Note that the usage of `package.yaml` means we are using the [hpack format](https://github.com/sol/hpack).
 This format is transformed to a cabal file via the `hpack` command.